willthefirst/dvd-screensaver/README.md

     - [x] Get two rectangles to bounce off of one another using sort and sweep.

 ## Maybe later
+- [ ] Would be nice to really make collision detection work :(˝
 - [ ] Give an option to hit the corner every time.
 - [ ] Maybe rebuild this in Elm?